Rim-El-Ballouli/questions-entretien-naturalisation-francaise/README.md

 ![intro-image](https://github.com/Rim-El-Ballouli/entretien-naturalisation-francaise/blob/main/1.png)

-# 185 Questions pour l'entretien d'assimilation
+# 185 Questions pour l'entretien d'assimilation à la société Française

 This is a set of flashcards created to help you prepare for the french nationality interview.
 The flashcards are created using [AnkiApp](https://www.ankiapp.com).
 There are 185 flashcards including questions on *history*, *politics*, *geography* and *european union*.
 Below is a sample of questions.
 ![](https://github.com/Rim-El-Ballouli/entretien-naturalisation-francaise/blob/main/3.png)